-EMBA has more lean admission requirements.
-One of the factors considered before admission is the length and type of professional experience of an applicant.
-Applicants are expected to have at least five years professional experience, but often some EMBA students have ten or more year’s experience.
+An EMBA has more lean admission requirements than a traditional MBA.
+One of the factors considered before admission is the length and type of an applicant’s professional experience.
+The expectation is they have at least five years of work experience, but they often have ten or more.
 Most business schools look keenly at applicants’ professional accomplishments.
-Professionals who can stimulate learning experience and benefit the academic environment are regarded highly by universities offering EMBA programs.
+Those who can stimulate learning experience and benefit the academic environment are regarded highly by universities offering EMBA programs.

-While many institutions offering EMBA emphasize professional experience, passing the Graduate Management Admission Test can help you get an EMBA admission.
-Many professionals prefer enrolling for EMBA programs because of the flexibility offered by the programs.
-Some business schools do not require the GMAT but recommend it for applicants whose professional accomplishments cannot prove their quantitative skills.
-Some business schools accept waivers for GMAT.
-This waiver is normally accepted if the applicant has received a postgraduate degree or has a great deal of quantitative skills.
+Passing the Graduate Management Admission Test (GMAT) can help you get an EMBA admission.
+Some business schools do not require the GMAT but recommend it for applicants whose experience cannot prove their quantitative skills.
+There are possible GMAT waivers generally accepted if they have received a postgraduate degree or have acquired the right skills.

-EMBA applicants are required to have an undergraduate degree from an accredited institution of learning.
-The degree must not necessarily be related to a business course.
+EMBA applicants are required to have an undergraduate degree, not necessarily business-related, from an accredited institution.
 The application must include official transcripts of the undergraduate degree.
-Most schools look for a G.P.A of 3.0 or better.
+Most schools look for a GPA of 3.0 or better.

-According to the Executive MBA council, professionals who obtain an EMBA earn higher incomes.
-According to the organization, the mean salaries for students entering the program and leaving the program were $107,097 and $130,056 respectively.
-In most cases, the higher salary mean were achieved with the same employer.
+According to the Executive MBA Council (EMBAC), professionals who obtain an EMBA earn higher incomes.
+According to the organization, the mean salaries for students entering the program and leaving the program were $169,269 and $193,200, respectively.
+In most cases, the higher salary average was achieved with the same employer.
 Students who obtain an EMBA degree are viewed as loyal by recruiters because they possess more staying power.

-Employers of EMBA students might pay full tuition in form of sponsorship or write letters of recommendations and adjust work schedules.
-Some Universities require students to obtain sponsorship letters demonstrating employee support.
-The main functions of the sponsorships are to acknowledge and reward work performance as well as motivate and retain employees.
-Some sponsorship programs fund student tuition expenses in exchange for employee retention for a certain period.
+Most employers support EMBA students by writing letters of recommendation, adjusting work schedules, and sometimes paying full tuition in the form of sponsorship.
+A recent EMBAC report states that 17.6% of EMBA students received full sponsorship from their employer.
+Some universities require students to obtain sponsorship letters demonstrating employee support.
+The sponsorships’ primary functions are to acknowledge and reward work performance and motivate and retain employees.
+Some sponsorship programs fund student tuition expenses in exchange for employee retention for a specific period.

 The curriculum of the two programs varies.
-EMBA students learn about business integration and leadership.
-EMBA emphasizes business leadership and management at the executive level.
-Traditional MBA programs offer units that deal with core business operations, which can be taken by students with no exposure to business management and allow the students to specialize in the second year.
+An EMBA emphasizes advanced business functions, leadership, and management at the executive level.
+Traditional MBA programs offer courses that deal with core business operations, which can be taken by students who have no business management exposure and allow them to specialize in the second year.

-The benefits of MBA and EMBA also vary.
-The main benefit of traditional MBA programs is that they allow students to get into particular areas of the business world and get promotions.
-MBA programs may also boost your salary.
-The main benefit of EMBA programs is that they complement and update individuals’ business skills in a short time with minimal opportunity cost.
+The main benefit of traditional MBA programs is that they allow students to get into particular areas of the business world, receive promotions, and boost their salary.
+The main benefits of EMBA programs are that they offer advanced professional development and complement and update individuals’ business skills in a short time with minimal opportunity cost while still working full-time.
 Many professionals use EMBA as a step towards entrepreneurial paths as executives.

 - Talk to other EMBA professionals to gauge ROI.